jody1999/gitlet/README.md

 //focus on storing and retrieving the information
 methods:
 initiate, add commit, rm, log, global-log, find, status, checkout, branch, rm-branch,reset, merge

+# bearmap
+codes for bearmap, using java
+requiring data of photo and street nodes